pblasser/shbobo/README.md

 "command-o" to open an example in examp/justints

 ## jish
-is a new version of fish, in java. this is the future. it calls the appropriate shlisp command line from _win, _lin, or _mac.
+is a new version of fish, in java. java is the future, as it is also the past. it calls the appropriate shlisp command line from _win, _lin, or _mac.
 You can run the jish.jar by double clicking on it (if you're perfectly lucky) or